 Mystery Creek Freeride Camp

-Spring skiing in the Coast range is what we personally consider the highlight of the year!
-Our first spring trips we are heading into the rarely travel Mystery Creek Zone north of Whistler BC.
-Since this area is only accessed by helicopter we will have our pick of the area, big peaks, expansive glaciers and ski lines for weeks.
+We personally consider Spring Skiing in the Coast Range the highlight of the year!
+And for our first spring trip we are heading to the rarely traveled Mystery Creek zone just north of Whistler, BC.
+Since this area is accessed only by helicopter, we will have our pick of the area: big peaks, expansive glaciers and ski lines for weeks.

-We will be camping just above tree line with a comfy tent town set up, logging big days and exploring this hard to reach ski gem.
+We will be camping just above tree line in a comfy tent town set up, logging big days and exploring this hard to reach ski gem.

 Elevations: 1300m - 2400m